jhudsl/tidyversecourse/docs/02-get-data.md

 ### `rvest` Basics

 When `rvest` is given a webpage (URL) as input, an `rvest` function reads in the HTML code from the webpage.
 HTML is the language websites use to display everything you see on the website.
 You've seen HTML documents before, as this is one of the formats that you can Knit to from an R Markdown (.Rmd) document!
 Generally, all HTML documents require each webpage to have a similar structure.
 This structure is specified by using different **tags**.
 For example, a header at the top of your webpage would use a specific tag.
 Website links would use a different tag.
-These different tags help to specify how the website should appear. `rvest` takes advantage of these tags to help you extract the parts of the webpage you're most interested in.
+These different tags help to specify how the website should appear.
+The `rvest` package takes advantage of these tags to help you extract the parts of the webpage you're most interested in.
 So let's see exactly how to do that all of this with an example.

 ![Different tags are used to specify different parts of a website](https://docs.google.com/presentation/d/1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg/export/png?id=1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg&pageid=g3d5b27bb5d_0_179)